isaacmillercodes/petstagram-graphql-backend/README.md

 }
 ```

 We now have all the mutations we need to build out a simple front end for Petstagram.
-If you'd like to continue on to my [front end GraphQL tutorial](https://github.com/isaacmillercodes/petstagram-graphql-frontend), checkout to `step-10-allow-cors` or head to the *step 10 instructions*.
+If you'd like to continue on to my [front end GraphQL tutorial](https://github.com/isaacmillercodes/petstagram-graphql-frontend), checkout to `step-10-allow-cors` or head to the [step ten instructions](https://github.com/isaacmillercodes/petstagram-graphql-backend/tree/step-10-allow-cors).